-What's The Average Cost?
+What's the Average Cost?

-When it comes to buying the ring itself, prices are going to vary widely due to a number of factors: The size and quality of the center stone, any details (like a halo or stones set in the band), and the type of metal chosen—not to mention mark-ups that can come along with factors like a popular brand name.
+When it comes to buying the ring itself, prices are going to vary widely due to a number of reasons.
+"The cost of the ring should depend on the following factors: The size and look that your significant other wants—they might choose a delicate look versus a higher carat weight or vice versa.
+The second factor is "the 4Cs"—what part of the diamond quality is important to them (cut, color, clarity, or carat)?" shares Tom Bergan, vice president of Grown Brilliance.
+Additionally, the size and quality of the center stone, any details (like a halo or stones set in the band), and the type of metal chosen all play a role in the cost of a ring.

 Engagement Ring Cost Myths